 - leave it alone (go to page 56)

-Our community wanted even more flexibility with Riddle’s quiz maker.
-They kept asking ‘Can we show different questions to each user, based on how they respond to each question?’
+Our community kept asking: “Can we show different questions to each user, based on how they respond to each question?”

-Questions won’t have ‘right’ or ‘wrong’ answers – instead, each response leads to either another question or a final result for that user, along with an explanation.
+Questions won’t have ‘right’ or ‘wrong’ answers – instead, each response leads to either another question or a final quiz result, along with an explanation.

 Here’s a sample of the type of content you create.
 Imagine you run a careers advice site – with tips and best practices about landing the perfect job.

-Instead of a bland list of do’s and don’ts, you create an interactive story – around the many pitfalls facing the interviewee.
+Instead of a bland list of do’s and don’ts, you create this interactive story – around the many pitfalls facing the interviewee.

 It helps to have an idea of how each question will lead to the next – and on until the user’s results.